The Silent War on High-Integrity Professionals

 Beyond the Glass Ceiling | The “Glass Box” Effect

-Most professionals are familiar with the glass ceiling, a metaphor for invisible barriers that prevent people—especially women and minority groups—from reaching the top.
+Most professionals are familiar with the glass ceiling, a metaphor for invisible barriers that prevent people, especially women and minority groups, from reaching the top.
 But what happens when someone isn’t just prevented from moving up, but also blocked from moving sideways or even down into a different role?

-Hunter Storm coined the term, “Glass Box Effect”—a step beyond the glass ceiling where someone is completely trapped, to describe this phenomenon.
+Hunter Storm coined the term, “Glass Box Effect,” a step beyond the glass ceiling where someone is completely trapped, to describe this phenomenon.
 They can see the opportunities around them, but every door is quietly shut, leaving them no room to maneuver.
 Unlike the glass ceiling, which primarily affects upward mobility, the glass box means no mobility at all.
 You can’t move up, you can’t move laterally, and if you try to take a step down to regroup, even those doors seem to close.

 Why Force Multipliers Become Targets

-But in broken, bureaucratic, or politically-driven environments, force multipliers become a threat.
+But in broken, bureaucratic, or politically driven environments, force multipliers become a threat.

 - Why?
-Because they can’t be controlled.
+Because the organizations can’t control them.

 - They see the cracks in the foundation before anyone else.